Celebrating International Creole Month: A Journey Through Language and Identity

 1. Why October?
 Why Creole?

-October 28 is recognized as International Creole Day, a date UNESCO honors for spotlighting creole-speaking nations and communities.
-Many nations — Haiti included — observe this day with cultural festivals, language events, and public workshops.
-In places like Dominica and Saint Lucia, Jounen Kwéyòl is celebrated with music, cuisine, storytelling — creole life in full color.
-In Haiti’s own history, Kreyòl was not always embraced.
+In places like Dominica and Saint Lucia, Jounen Kwéyòl is celebrated with music, cuisine, and storytelling — showcasing creole life in full color.
+However, in Haiti’s own history, Kreyòl was not always embraced.
 Even after independence in 1804, French persisted in official life, education, and prestige.
-The language of the people was marginalized, stigmatized, even silenced.
+The language of the people was marginalized, stigmatized, and even silenced.
 But in 1987, the Haitian constitution declared Creole an official language of Haiti alongside French — a significant act of reparative justice.

-So October is not just about pageants or performances.
+So, October is not just about pageants or performances.
 It is about reclaiming dignity and restoring narrative.

 2. Creole Today: Living, Evolving, Empowering

-Far from static, Kreyòl Ayisyen is a living language — one that grows, evolves, and adapts (just like the people who speak it).
+Far from being static, Kreyòl Ayisyen is a living language — one that grows, evolves, and adapts, just like the people who speak it.
 Language Magazine points out that Creole is no “broken French,” but a distinct, functional, evolving tongue.
-Language Magazine New words — goudougoudou (for earthquake), rabòday (party), bòdègèt (vibe) — enter the lexicon quickly, responding to cultural events, social trends, and diaspora influences.
+Language Magazine

 3. Twenty Quotes to Carry Beyond October

-1. “Kreyòl se rasin nou.”
+“Kreyòl se rasin nou.”
 Creole is not broken French — it’s a full language of resistance, rhythm, and resilience.

-3. Fun fact: 95% of Haitians speak Kreyòl Ayisyen, but less than 10% speak fluent French.
+Fun fact: 95% of Haitians speak Kreyòl Ayisyen, but less than 10% speak fluent French.
 Which language do you think carries the real heartbeat of Haiti?

-4. Kreyòl Ayisyen was born on plantations, whispered in secret, then shouted in revolution.
+Kreyòl Ayisyen was born on plantations, whispered in secret, then shouted in revolution.

-5. International Creole Month is a reminder: languages born in pain can still sing songs of joy.
+International Creole Month is a reminder: languages born in pain can still sing songs of joy.

-6. 1804: Dessalines shouted “Libète!” in Kreyòl, not French.
+1804: Dessalines shouted “Libète!” in Kreyòl, not French.
 Revolution is written in our mother tongue.

-9. Did you know?
+Did you know?
 Haitian Creole became an official language in 1987 — over 180 years after independence.
 Why so long?
 Because the powers that be feared the power of the people’s tongue.

 10. Learning Kreyòl Ayisyen is more than grammar.
 It’s learning to hear Haiti’s heartbeat.
 Start today ➡️ theberwickacademy.com/beginner